- What happens when a stomach ulcer bursts?

 Some peptic ulcers heal on their own.
 But if you don’t treat them, the ulcers tend to come back.
 They can erode the blood vessel wall in your stomach or small intestine.
 The ulcers also can eat a hole through the lining and get infected.

-How do you treat a peptic ulcer?
+How do you treat stomach ulcers?

-How do you get tested for stomach ulcers?
+How do doctors check for stomach ulcers?